Tcarlos/Linux-Knowledge-Base/Testcases.md

 **NOTES**

-Breaking: all LVs load fine!
-It is just the DRBD that doesnt load at boot, with the consequence of not loading the VPS thinpool and its LXC clients
+discovered LV boots fine at reboot, it's just the DRBD that doesnt load at boot, with the consequence of not loading the VPS thinpool and its LXC clients discovered that only a few drbd commands are needed to get it all running again lxc containers dont start automatically at startup, wether in a DRBD device or not

+conclusion:

+- Create a script that activates the DRBD device, followed by the lxc-start command of VPSthinpool containers!
+- We can continue working

-the 2 LV's in DRBDVG are
+the 2 LV's in DRBDVG are:

-DRBDThinpool (this LV is a thinpool)
+- DRBDThinpool (this LV is a thinpool)
-DRBDLV1 is a thin volume inside DRBD thin pool
+- DRBDLV1 is a thin volume inside DRBD thin pool

-This has to be done to get it up and running again after reboot:
+**This has to be done to get it up and running again after reboot:**

     drbdadm primary --force r0

     drbdadm up --stacked r0-U

     drbdadm primary --force --stacked r0-U

     lxc-start -n my-container

 CONTAINER DOESNT LOAD AT BOOT.
 THEREFORE,